 There are many ways local businesses can take advantage of micro-moments, including the 11 tips listed in this blog post on the topic: Mobile Makes Micro-Moments Possible: 11 Must Do’s To Capture These Moments.
 Examine the micro-moment in even greater detail with “Consumer Micro-Moments & Businesses: Trends & Best Practices,” a BIA/Kelsey paper proudly sponsored by Advice Local.

-Google’s Search Index will be Mobile-First
+Google’s Search Index Is Now Mobile-First

 For even more resources on optimizing mobile websites for local SEO, check out the information available on Advice Local’s blog.